 Imagine you're arranging tiles to create a rectangular pattern.
+Which means this simple exercise demonstrates the fundamental concept we'll explore: the various factor pairs that, when multiplied together, give us the product 48.
+How many different rectangular layouts can you create?
+Plus, each layout represents a different multiplication equation that equals 48.
 You have 48 tiles.
-How many different rectangular layouts can you create?
-Each layout represents a different multiplication equation that equals 48.
-This simple exercise demonstrates the fundamental concept we'll explore: the various factor pairs that, when multiplied together, give us the product 48.
 This exploration is more than just an academic exercise; it’s a journey into understanding number theory and the relationships between numbers.

 Exploring the Multiplicative World of 48